GoogleCloudPlatform/cloud-foundation-fabric/blueprints/networking/hub-and-spoke-vpn/README.md

 # Hub and Spoke via VPN

-This example creates a simple **Hub and Spoke VPN** setup, where the VPC network connects satellite locations (spokes) through a single intermediary location (hub) via [IPsec HA VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/overview#ha-vpn).
+This blueprint creates a simple **Hub and Spoke VPN** setup, where the VPC network connects satellite locations (spokes) through a single intermediary location (hub) via [IPsec HA VPN](https://cloud.google.com/network-connectivity/docs/vpn/concepts/overview#ha-vpn).

 A few additional features are also shown:

 - [custom BGP advertisements](https://cloud.google.com/router/docs/how-to/advertising-overview) to implement transitivity between spokes
 - [VPC Global Routing](https://cloud.google.com/network-connectivity/docs/router/how-to/configuring-routing-mode) to leverage a regional set of VPN gateways in different regions as next hops (used here for illustrative/study purpose, not usually done in real life)

-The example has been purposefully kept simple to show how to use and wire the VPC and VPN-HA modules together, and so that it can be used as a basis for experimentation.
+The blueprint has been purposefully kept simple to show how to use and wire the VPC and VPN-HA modules together, and so that it can be used as a basis for experimentation.
 For a more complex scenario that better reflects real-life usage, including [Shared VPC](https://cloud.google.com/vpc/docs/shared-vpc) and [DNS cross-project binding](https://cloud.google.com/dns/docs/zones/cross-project-binding) please refer to the [FAST network stage](../../../fast/stages/02-networking-vpn/).

-This is the high level diagram of this example:
+This is the high level diagram of this blueprint:

 ![High-level diagram](diagram.png "High-level diagram")